UNCOVER

 Case Study 1: Managing Long-Term Professional & Personal Impact

-The Challenge: A client presented with a 2.5-year history of persistent IBS symptoms that were significantly impacting their professional performance and personal wellbeing.
-Previous attempts at management had not provided the desired level of support.
+The Challenge: A client presented with a 2.5-year history of persistent IBS symptoms that interfered with their professional routine and daily activities.
+Previous management strategies had not addressed the mind-body component of their condition.

-The Approach: The 5-session Gut-Directed Hypnotherapy (GDH) protocol was implemented, focusing on calming the gut-brain axis and reducing nervous system hyperarousal.
+The Approach: The 5-session Gut-Brain Connection program protocol was implemented.
+This focused on psychoeducation regarding the gut-brain axis and the application of clinical hypnosis to address nervous system hyperarousal.

 IBS is becoming a mere after thought

-Case Study 2: Restoring a Sense of Agency and Control
+Case Study 2: Restoring Agency Through Mind-Body Management

 I feel back in control of life thanks to the Freedom From IBS program